anam-org/anam-examples/sales-coach-avatar/README.md

 # Anam AI Sales Coach Example

 This application demonstrates how to integrate and utilize the Anam AI Avatar SDK to create an interactive sales training role-play experience.
 The application offers multiple scenarios and serves as a reference for engineers exploring the SDK's capabilities.
-For more in depth information on the anam client's capabilities, you can find its documentation [here](https://www.npmjs.com/package/@anam-ai/js-sdk).
+For more in-depth information on the Anam client's capabilities, you can find its documentation [here](https://www.npmjs.com/package/@anam-ai/js-sdk).

 ## Table of Contents